The MOR program provides a method for automatic tagging of corpora in the CHAT format. To make this work,

-- French (fra): This grammar was contributed by Christophe Parisse.
+- French (fra): This is new verison of the grammar contributed by Christophe Parisse.

 - German (deu): This grammar was contributed by Heike Behrens.

 - Hebrew (heb): This grammar was developed by Aviad Albert, Bracha Nir, Shuly Wintner, Brian MacWhinney, and Ruth Berman.

 - Japanese (jpn): This grammar was constructed by Norio Naka and Susanne Miyata.

 - Italian (ita): This grammar was built by Livia Tonelli and Brian MacWhinney.